-Although intuitively novelty/anomaly/outlier/surprise/burst are straightforward concepts, attempted formal definitions are often vague or domain dependent.
-Following the classification for outlier detection methods, the literature broadly falls into the following categories: depth-based [46], distribution-based [20, 51], distance-based [55, 54, 21, 16, 56], density-based [23, 72], and examplebased [87, 71].
+Although intuitively novelty/anomaly/outlier/surprise/burst are straight-forward concepts, attempted formal definitions are often vague or domain dependent.
+Following the classification for outlier detection methods, the literature broadly falls into the following categories: depth-based [48], distribution-based [21, 53], distance-based [57, 56, 22, 17, 58], density-based [24, 76], and example-based [97, 75].

 The depth-based method is based on computational geometry and computing layers of the k-d convex hull.
 Objects in the outer layer are identified as outliers.

-In the distribution-based method, the data set is fit with a standard distribution, or a model/data structure associated with probabilities [51].
-Outliers/surprises [51] are those points with small probability under this distribution model.
-In [53], a high frequency word is defined as a word whose frequency of usage is substantially higher than others, thus this method can be seen as a distribution-based method.
+In the distribution-based method, the data set is fit with a standard distribution, or a model/data structure associated with probabilities [53].
+Outliers/surprises [53] are those points with small probability under this distribution model.
+In [55], a high frequency word is defined as a word whose frequency of usage is substantially higher than others, thus this method can be seen as a distribution-based method.

-The distance-based method treats outliers [54, 56, 16, 21] as those points whose distances to their neighbors exceed some threshold usually determined after checking the global distribution characteristics.
-In [78], the surprise is defined as a large difference between two consecutive averages, obviously a distance-based method.
+The distance-based method treats outliers [56, 58, 17, 22] as those points whose distances to their neighbors exceed some threshold usually determined after checking the global distribution characteristics.
+In [83], the surprise is defined as a large difference between two consecutive averages, obviously a distance-based method.
 Spatial indexing techniques are usually used to speed up the distance computation.

 A limitation of the distance-based method is that it can capture only the "global" outliers, since the threshold is usually determined globally.
-To address this shortcoming, another type of outlier which is relative to its neighbors was proposed [23].
+To address this shortcoming, another type of outlier which is relative to its neighbors was proposed [24].
 The density-based method works locally by defining the outliers as those points whose local densities are significantly different from their neighbors.

 If we see the detection of outlier/novelty/anomaly as a classification problem, the classification technique in machine learning can be used to identify outliers/novelty.
-The Support Vector Machine (SVM) classifier has attracted more and more interest [60, 59, 77, 87].
-In [87], Zhu et al. approach the outlier detection problem by learning how a user defines an outlier.
+The Support Vector Machine (SVM) classifier has attracted more and more interest [63, 62, 82, 97].
+In [97], Zhu et al. approach the outlier detection problem by learning how a user defines an outlier.
 The user manually identifies a small set of outliers based on their subjective criteria.
 A SVM classifier is learned from the small amount of user feedback.

 It has been recognized that instead of classifying a point/pattern as either an outlier/surprise or a normal point, it is better to associate some fuzzy degree to the outlier/surprise.
-This fuzzy degree describes how confident the classification is and the likelihood that it's an outlier/surprise [23, 72, 59].
+This fuzzy degree describes how confident the classification is and the likelihood that it is an outlier/surprise [24, 76, 62].

-Our definition of burst is simply a large number of events exceeding some certain threshold.
-It's widely used in many real world applications.
+Our definition of burst is simply a large number of events exceeding a given threshold.
+It is widely used in many real world applications.

-2.3 Burst Modeling and Detection
+2.4 Burst Modeling and Detection